kaboc/flutter_custom_text/README.md

 #### Limitations

-On web, the mouse cursor may change at a wrong position if a `SpanDefinition` contains `WidgetSpan`(s).
+- On web, the mouse cursor may change at a wrong position if a `SpanDefinition` contains `WidgetSpan`(s).
 It is probably a bug or a limitation of Flutter itself.
+- The regular expression pattern set by default in `TelMatcher` contains a lookbehind assertion, but Safari does not support it.
+Avoid using `TelMatcher` as is if your app targets Safari.

 ## Links